 - Toothless and Stormfly saving Hiccup and Astrid from an avalanche, creating a pocket in the snow with their wings and then shooting fire at the top until it breaks.

 Alvin and the Outcasts

-Gobber splits a tree with a thrown kitchen knife, demonstrating that the vikings that they aren't entirely helpless against the invading forces.
+- Gobber splits a tree with a thrown kitchen knife, demonstrating to the vikings that they aren't entirely helpless against the invading forces.